Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-Walk highlights include Pentney Abbey, West Acre Priory and Castle Acre castle and priory.
+Walk highlights include Pentney Abbey, Pentney Lakes, West Acre Priory and Castle Acre castle and priory.
 The fascinating and atmospheric ruins date back to the late 11th century and are a major highlight on the walk.
 View Full Details>>

 |Norwich Riverside Walk||3 miles (5 km)||This circular walk around the city centre of Norwich follows the lovely riverside path along the River Wensum.
 The walk starts near the forum in the centre of Norwich where parking is available.
 You could also start at the train station as the river is just a short distance away.
 There is a path on both sides of the river for most of the way with the option of taking a short detour to visit the impressive cathedral.|

 There's lots to see along the river with a series of bridges and historical buildings such as the New Mills Pumping House and the medieval watergate of Pulls Ferry.
 You'll also pass Cow Tower, a 14th century artillery tower with a fascinating history.

 If you'd like to extend your walk you could continue along the river and visit the delightful Whitlingham Country Park where you will find the Whitlingham Broads.
 There's also Mousehold Heath just to the north east of the city centre.
 View Full Details>>